Explore Uganda on this Private 14-Day Gorillas-Chimpanzees-Wildlife Safari

 - Enjoy Lake Victoria: Africa’s Largest Lake with sandy beaches at Entebbe.

 - Dietary Requirements: Vegan, Vegetarian, and Gluten-Free Meals are readily available.
 Halal meals can be served, while Kosher-certified meals are not unless you visit the Abayudaya Jews in eastern Uganda.

 Your 14-Day Explore Uganda Luxury Primate – Wildlife Safari in Detail

 Day 1: Arrival in Entebbe – Welcome to Uganda:

-There are more luxurious hotels, but they do not share the idyllic, romantic setting on Lake Victoria with its private, sandy beach with a treehouse bar with splendid views of Lake Victoria and the Ssese Islands.
+There are more luxurious hotels, but they do not share the idyllic, romantic setting on Lake Victoria with its private, sandy beach, treehouse bar, and splendid views of Lake Victoria and the Ssese Islands.

 The service and meals are excellent.
 You have a swimming pool to enjoy while you are here.
 In addition, they have an extensive Wine List.

 The boutique hotel is perfect for your first night in Africa.
 It is just ten minutes from the airport and the ideal place to stay on your arrival or departure day in Uganda.